University of Washington: Publication

 The student newspaper is The Daily of the University of Washington.
 It is the second-largest daily paper in Seattle.
 In 2010, The Daily launched a half-hour weekly television magazine show, The Daily's Double Shot, on UWTV Channel 27.
 UW continues to use its proprietary UWTV channel, online and printed publications.
 The faculty also produce their own publications for students and alumni.

 The Tyee was the official student yearbook of the University of Washington.

 Student activism

 Throughout the 20th century, UW student activism centered around a variety of national and international concerns, from nuclear energy to the Vietnam War and civil rights.
 In 1948, at the beginning of the McCarthyism era, students brought their activism to bear on campus by protesting the firing of three UW professors accused of communist affiliations.

-In May 2025, pro-Palestinian protestors caused approximately $1 million in damage to the school's Interdisciplinary Engineering Building.
+In May 2025, pro-Palestinian students caused approximately $1 million in damage to the school's Interdisciplinary Engineering Building (IEB) while protesting the building's ties to Boeing.
 31 people were arrested.